dimagi/mobile-deploy/README.md

-# mobile-deploy
+# Automated deploy scripts for CommCare
-deploy scripts for commcare mobile
+Work in progress...